-When I traveled with the music team of Worship International, I had numerous opportunities to put this into practice.
+When I traveled with the Integrity Music worship team, I had numerous opportunities to put this into practice.
 I determined where we would go, picked the team members, worked out the budget, and made sure all the details were covered (I did this with the help and input of a lot of people).
 When we got to the concert site, I put on my servant's hat.
 I made airport runs, picked up the bottled water and air cargo, and did whatever needed to be done to make sure the event was a success.